-4 Income from Unit Fund
+4 Income from Unit Funds

-Income from the unit fund was derived from the changes in value of units and reflects both realised and unrealised gains and losses.
-The income stated below is net of expenses (including investment management and custodial fees) directly related to investment activities.
+Income from unit funds is derived from the changes in value of units and reflects both realised and unrealised gains and losses.
+The income stated is net of expenses (including investment management and custodial fees) directly related to investment activities.
+The income per Unit Fund is as follows: